ariyachlt/Intro_IM/finalProject/journal.md

   <img src="images/breadBoardExample.png" height="330">
 </p>

 Next, I began writing the communication between Arduino and Processing.
 I send two information from Arduino to Processing: 1) whether or not player 1 should move and 2) whether or not player 2 should move.
 For now, I am checking with only one player to see if I can make a rectangle (which will become the car) in processing move upwards before I add the other player's rectangle.
 The code does work and the car only moves upwards when the buttons are alternative.
 However, sometimes the car doesn't move at all even if the buttons are alternative.
-THe fact that it is alternating seems to be detected, it just doesn't seem to always translate to movement on the screen.
+The fact that it is alternating seems to be detected, it just doesn't seem to always translate to movement on the screen.
 I suspect it may have something to do with the speed of communication between Arduino and Processing but I'm not sure.
 I may tryto play around a little to see if I can change it but, if not, my program still works mostly fine.
 I'm considering adding some acceleration and deceleration so the movement looks smoother.

+**Wednesday April 21, 2021** \
+- change of plans
+- no longer alternating buttons to move the car
+- press to accelerate instead
+- tried with one car --> works!
+- attached GIF

+**Thursday April 22, 2021** \
+- acceleration makes it too easy because then it just depends on who pressed the button first
+- add max acceleration that if reached car "crashes" for a few seconds or move back X amount of pixels?